-- 27.1 The Board of Examiners is authorised to determine the progression of students in accordance with these academic regulations and to recommend progression or the conferment of validated awards of The Open University. - 27.2 All progression and award recommendations are made to The Open University's Module Results Approval and Qualifications Classification Panel (MRAQCP) for them to ratify.
-The Panel is responsible for approving recommendations for module results and the award and Classification of qualifications (including partner institutions). - 27.3 All decisions related to a student's progression, final results, and awards, will be approved by a properly constituted Board of Examiners. - 27.4 No other body has authority to recommend conferment of an award or progression, nor to amend the decision of an approved and properly constituted Board of Examiners acting within its terms of reference and in accordance with the regulations for the programme of study.
+27.1 The Board of Examiners is authorised to determine the progression of students in accordance with these academic regulations and to recommend progression or the conferment of validated awards of The Open University.

+- 27.2 All decisions related to a student's progression, final results, and awards, will be approved by a properly constituted Board of Examiners. - 27.3 No other body has authority to recommend conferment of an award or progression, nor to amend the decision of an approved and properly constituted Board of Examiners acting within its terms of reference and in accordance with the regulations for the programme of study.
 A Board of Examiners may, however, be required to review a decision, or may have that decision annulled under the Appeals procedure.